marcuslimdw/marcuslimdw.github.io/_posts/2019-05-22-matrix-multiplication-and-matplotlib.md

 asset_path: "/assets/matrix-multiplication-and-matplotlib/"
 ---

-**For some reason, MathJax isn't displaying the matrices in this post, even though they show fine locally.
-I'll try to fix it ASAP.**

 A note: this post isn't really meant to be instructional; it's more a way for me to note down something that I just learnt, so explanations will be sparser and less common.
 Feel free to contact me if you don't get anything, though.

 For a long while I've wondered "why is matrix multiplication so weird?"
 The intuitive ways of multiplying two groups of numbers together, to me, is to take the elementwise product (which I now know is called the *Hadamard product*).